By Maria Wiedner ¦ 07-08-2018

 The gender pay gap for all employees is larger than either the full-time or part-time pay gaps.
 This is because a much higher share of women than men are employed part-time and part-time workers tend to earn less per hour than those working full-time.

-Whilst the overall growth of women Directors on boards continues, the results have been disappointing, if we dig deeper.
-For example, even within the listed sector, where transparency and diversity are addressed relatively openly, we have only seen an increase in the number of women in Non-Executive roles.
+Whilst the overall growth of women Directors on boards continues, the results have been disappointing.
+Even within the listed sector for example, where transparency and diversity are addressed relatively openly, we have only seen an increase in the number of women in Non-Executive roles.
 There are still very few women in Executive Director positions and the few in CEO roles tend to get appointed from the outside, rather than promoted from within.

 Even though women form half of the consumer base in the built environment, either as part of the workforce in an office or as a retail customer on the high street, real estate companies are still male-dominated, particularly at managerial level.
-The Royal Institution of Chartered Surveyors (RICS) has only 12% women in their membership base and only 3.3% are female RICS Fellows.
+The Royal Institution of Chartered Surveyors (RICS) has only 12% female members and only 3.3% are female RICS Fellows.

 Moreover, male property professionals earn, on average, 30.6% more than their female counterparts.
 The average male property professional’s salary is £61,705 p.a. whilst for women it is £47,260, an astounding £14,445 difference.
 The gap is largest between the sexes in those aged over 50 years, where it is 39.4%.